breatheco-de/dataflow/README.md

 Dataflow can provide a URL endpoint that can be called every time an incoming stream will arrive.

 ## Basic Installation Steps

+You only need to install this project once, no matter how many piplines or sub-projects you have.
+If you work at 4Geeks you don't have to install it because its already installed under [BreatheCode Dataflow](https://breathecode-dataflow.herokuapp.com/admin/).

+If you are not a 4Geeks employee, and you want to continue installing the dataflow core, follow this steps:

 1. This project must be deployed in heroku (recommended) or any other cloud, you will need a Redis server for async processing and a Postgres Database for the whole system.
 2. Once deployed, a cron job must be configured to run the command `python manage.py run_pipeline` every 10 min, this will be the lowest time delta that can be used to run a [batch pipeline](#Running-in-Batch), for example: You will not be able to run a batch pipeline every `9 min`, only `10 min` or more.